PowerPoint tips for poster creation

 Creating a research poster in PowerPoint is a multistep process.
 These tips will help you produce a high-quality poster for your presentation or event.
-NOTE: Once you have created and spellchecked your poster, save your PowerPoint file as a PDF for file submission and printing.
+NOTE: Once you have created and spellchecked your poster, export your PowerPoint file as a PDF for file submission and printing.

 Things to consider before beginning